Actifio/AGMPowerLib/README.md

 5552332  smalldb2           SqlServerWriter 4804               0    False              False        0
 5552330  smalldb3           SqlServerWriter 4803               0    False              False        0
 ```
-So now we know the names of the DBs inside our SQL instance, we just need to chose a Consistency group name  to hold them and any prefixe and sufffixes we want to use.
+So now we know the names of the DBs inside our SQL instance, we just need to chose a Consistency group name  to hold them and any prefixes and suffixes we want to use.
 We then run our mount command like this:

 ```
 PS /Users/anthony>  New-AGMLibMSSQLMount -appid 5534398 -targethostname demo-sql-5 -label "AV instance mount" -sqlinstance DEMO-SQL-5 -consistencygroupname avcg -dbnamelist "smalldb1,smalldb2" -dbnameprefix "testdev_" -dbnamesuffix "_av"